AntonSol919/linkspace/index.md

 An application should ask the user which group to use.
 A group is made up by one or more members that have set up a method of exchange.

+There are three somewhat special groups:

+- the [#:0] group with nobody but you.
+- 'Your key XOR other key' is a group with two members.
+- The [#:pub] group with everybody as a member.

 <div class="entrygrid big">

 <span id="hh3">[HASH_3]</span>